-Highland Heights is a decidedly white-collar city, with fully 91.28% of the workforce employed in white-collar jobs, well above the national average.
+Highland Heights is a decidedly white-collar city, with fully 91.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highland Heights is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Highland Heights who work in management occupations (18.96%), sales jobs (12.38%), and healthcare (12.31%).
+There are especially a lot of people living in Highland Heights who work in management occupations (14.36%), healthcare (14.09%), and office and administrative support (10.70%).

 Also of interest is that Highland Heights has more people living here who work in computers and math than 95% of the places in the US.

-Highland Heights is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Highland Heights is a great place for families with children to consider.
+First of all, many other families with children live here, making Highland Heights a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Highland Heights has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Highland Heights’s overall crime rate is lower than average for the country.

-Highland Heights is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Highland Heights does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Highland Heights is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Langs. of India and Chinese.